- Duration (years): 4

 - Understand and apply legal concepts in areas that they are most likely to encounter within the sport management environment.

-- Apply sport economic principles as they fit into national economy and understand that sport economics are shaped by external influences.
+- Apply sport economic principles as they fit into the national economy and understand that sport economics are shaped by external influences.

 Scholarships - Financial Aid